UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

 ### Common implementation
-While there is a common implementation between the implementations (They started as simply the same code and commenting out the functionality not desired) they have and will diverge over time though anything in the core parsing of headers and general code generation from templates is likely to remain.
+While there is a common implementation between the implementations (They started as simply the same code and commenting out the functionality not desired) they have and will diverge over time, though anything in the core parsing of headers and general code generation from templates is likely to remain.
 (It may be viable to support a common library for this scenario but this is ONLY necessary when the native side of the interop library changes)